 The Qing period 清 (1644-1911) scholar Lu Wenchao 盧文弨 revised a Ming period print of the Inner and Outer Chapters, and Sun Xingyan 孫星衍 again revised Lu's version by comparing it with the version of the Daoist Canon.
 His scholarly contribution provided the blueprint for the Baopuzi version included in the collectaneum Zuzi jicheng 諸子集成.
 Sun Xingyan's version is also included in the Pingjinguan congshu 平津館叢書, Congshu jicheng 叢書集成初編, Sibu congkan 四部叢刊 and Zishu baijia 子書百家 (Baizi quanshu 百子全書).
 The Baopuzi is also included in the collectanea Sibu congkan 四部叢刊 and Han-Wei congshu 漢魏叢書.
 The most important modern edition of the Inner Chapters is Wang Ming's 王明 Baopuzi neipian jiaoshi 抱樸子內篇校釋.
 Tao Fu 弢甫 has written the Baopuzi neipian jiaoshi yuzheng 抱朴子内篇校釋舉正, and Yang Mingzhao 楊明照 the Baopuzi neipian jiaoshi bu 抱朴子内篇校釋補.
 The Qing period scholar Yu Yue 俞樾 had written the studies Baopuzi pingyi bulu 抱朴子評議補錄 and Du Baopuzi 讀抱樸子, and the Republican scholar Luo Zhenyu 羅振玉 the book Baopuzi jiaoji 抱朴子校記.
 Yan Kejun has in the late Qing period collected fragments that are not included in the transmitted version of the book, and published as Baopuzi neipian yiwen 抱朴子内篇佚文.

-The Du Baopuzi 讀抱樸子 "Reading to the Master Embracing Simplicity" is a Daoist treatise written by the Qing period 清 (1644-1911) scholar Yu Yue 俞樾.
-The short book was written after Yu Yue had read Ge Hong's 葛洪 famous treatise Bapouzi 抱樸子, as a mixure of complement and rectifying commentary to statements in the original.
-The Du baopuzi is a commentary of high quality, except a few points that Yu Yue overlooked or interpreted in a wrong way.
-The compilers of the collectaneum Xuxiu siku quanshu 續修四庫全書 therefore rated it as only of mediocre quality.
+The Qing scholar Yu Yue's 俞樾 short book Du Baopuzi 讀抱樸子 "Reading the Master Embracing Simplicity" is a mixure of intellectual complement and rectifying commentary.
+The commentary is of high quality, except a few points that Yu Yue overlooked or interpreted in a wrong way, yet compilers of the collectaneum Xuxiu siku quanshu 續修四庫全書 rated it as only of mediocre quality.
 It is included in the collectaneum Chunzaitang quanshu 春在堂全書.

 內篇 Neipian Inner Chapters: